 The collection will be of incalculable importance for Eliot scholars and other students of modern literature.
-The recently published volume of The Letters of T. S. Eliot (2019), vol. 8, edited by Valerie Eliot and John Hafenden, largely concerns his working life as an editor and publisher, 1936-38.
-The opening of the letters will finally resolve over a half century of scholarly speculation about their content, which even inspired Martha Cooley’s novel The Archivist (1998).
-The letters should offer a wealth of detail about the literary world, as well as new insight into Eliot as a person.
+The recently published volume of The Letters of T. S. Eliot (2019), vol. 8, edited by Valerie Eliot and John Haffenden, largely concerns his working life as an editor and publisher, 1936-38.
+The opening of the letters will finally resolve over a half century of scholarly curiosity and popular speculation about their content.
+Their relationship and the mystery of the sealed letters have even inspired novels by Martha Cooley, The Archivist (1998), and by Stephen Carroll.
+The letters should offer a wealth of detail about Eliot’s relationship with Hale; his life as a poet, playwright, literary critic, and editor at Faber & Faber and The Criterion; and his candid opinions about the contemporary literary scene and authors.
+The Manuscripts Division holds selected Eliot correspondence in the papers of Sylvia Beach, F. Scott Fitzgerald, T. S. Matthews, Paul Elmer More, George Seferis, Allen Tate, and others.
 For information about the holdings of the Manuscripts Division on T. S. Eliot and modern literature, visit the finding aids site or contact Public Services.